Find out what you need to do if your rental property is damaged in a natural disaster.

-If you’re the landlord, ask your repairer when they need doing and if it’s safe for your tenants to stay in the property while repair work is done.
-For an earthquake, check with the Earthquake Commission.
+If you’re the landlord, ask a professional when they can make the repairs and if it’s safe for your tenants to stay in the property while it's being repaired.
+In the case of an earthquake, check with the Earthquake Commission(external link).

 If the tenant can stay

 Let them know how long the repairs will take, especially if they’re taking longer than you thought.
 Remember to give 24 hours’ notice if you want to go inside to inspect the work.